ijaaz/wix/communication.md

 Communication is essential, in relationships of all kinds, otherwise there will be times where there *will* be misunderstandings and confusion which leads to dire consequences.
 Communication is important in understanding peoples actions.
-Communication is important to having good relationships .
+Communication is important to having good relationships.

 I recently did a group project in biology, we created habitable planets, choosing the most earth-like planet, then adding an ecosystem that would be